enthdegree/ICQM/README.md

     % for ordinary integer least squares to the described integer convex
     % quadratic minimzation problem.
     %
-    % Taken from Algorithm 2.1.1 `SEARCH' in:
+    % Taken from Algorithm 5, Figure 2 in:
-    % Borno, Mazen Al. "Reduction in solving some integer least squares problems." arXiv preprint arXiv:1101.0382 (2011).
+    % GHASEMMEHDI AND AGRELL: FASTER RECURSIONS IN SPHERE DECODING.
     %
     % Inputs:
     %    mtx_M = K*K real positive-semidefinite matrix